| Click on points to view actual ground

 of large cottonwoods, locust trees, maples, junipers, pines, and many

 shrubs.
-Berry-filled shrubs and juniper trees can attract many birds
+Berry-filled shrubs and juniper trees used to line the roads

-in the fall and winter, and the evergreen trees offer shelter that may hold
+in the fall and winter.
+The evergreen trees offered shelter that often

 Taking the footbridge across the river takes you to the much less used